tecunningham/tecunningham.github.io/_drafts/importance-of-implicit-preferences.md

 3. **Social norms.** It is common to modify your choices to obey social norms - e.g., you would take care to treat a male & female applicant in the same way if they both arrive at the same time - though you might treat them differently if they arrived separately.
 This will look like implicit preferences, though it can be perfectly conscious.
 4. **Excess agreeableness.** I think it's common for your preferences to systematically change in the presence of other people - partly conscious, partly unconscious - and I think this probably has a large effect in making behaviour inconsistent.

+## Tacit Knowledge

+1. can recognize an ungrammatical sentence, but hard to rework it to be grammatical, and much harder to explain the rules of why it's ungrammatical.v
+2. recognising picture of cousin, can't draw it, recognise melody;
+3. we find it difficult to evaluate generalisations (e.g., “i before e except after c”), but we can immediately recognise exceptions (“seize”). http://oxforddictionaries.com/us/words/is-there-an-eight-letter-word-with-five-vowels-in-a-row , and similar links there. - five vowels in a row: "queueing"- “ultrarevolutionaries” contains every vowel twice- “rhythm” has no vowels- all the vowels in order: "abstemious" and "facetious" - all the vowels: "miscellaneous" (two “e”s) and "uncopyrightable" - there are no words that end with “-gry” apart from “hungry” and “angry” / More word facts here: http://jeff560.tripod.com/words1.html-
+4. identikit picture of a criminal: when we get to choose face elements, we are very bad, but we are still good at recognizing (mentioned in Polanyi's “tacit knowledge & philosophical problems”).
+5. Instant judgment: car dealer, or house appraiser.
+(Q: does performance changes when elements jumbled?)
+6. Reddit: “My brain knows how to type without looking at the keyboard yet I can not draw a QWERTY keyboard from memory” https://m.reddit.com/r/Showerthoughts/comments/3zch5t/my_brain_knows_how_to_type_without_looking_at_the/
+7. can change lanes in a car, but can't describe the motions (in fact people get it wrong)
+8. can't draw a bicycle, but recognize a drawing of a bicycle.
+9. Order of adjectives: http://languagelog.ldc.upenn.edu/nll/?p=27890 e.g., “big round house” or “round big house”-

 ## Race & Sex

 Simple tests: we can look for the effect of race & sex on various measures: (1) grading exams, (2) hiring job candidates, (3) choosing tenants for an apartment, (4) sentencing convicted criminals, (5) setting welfare payments, (6) awarding scholarships.
 For each outcome we can measure explicit and implicit preferences separately.
 Much research finds a bias in this kind of setting although there is surely a strong selection effect in what is reported.
-E.g., Sendhil Mullainathan's NYT editorial lists a lot of findings, but he isn't listing the *average* findings in the literature, he's listing the most extreme findings among the credible findings that he knows of.
+E.g., Sendhil Mullainathan's NYT editorial lists a lot of findings, but he isn't listing the *average* findings in the literature, he's listing the most extreme findings, among those that are credible.

 A digression regarding explicit discrimination: Insofar as it is based on beliefs, then we can make a distinction between (1) beliefs about demographic facts (about differences in education, crime, teenage pregnancy, IQ); (2) beliefs about the relationship of demographic facts and circumstances - i.e., beliefs about whether a change in circumstances would lead to a change in outcomes.
 I think that the latter is probably more important in the big picture: Lee Jussim says that in fact stereotypes are fairly accurate - people are fairly good judges of demographic facts.
-However we also know that throughout history people have underestimated the influence of circumstances on outcomes - people have observed differences in outcomes among groups and thought they were due to differences in essential character between those groups.
+However it seems reasonable to say that, in most ages, people have underestimated the influence of circumstances on outcomes - people have observed differences in outcomes among groups and thought they were due to differences in essential character between those groups.
 Irish, Africans, Huns, Slavs, Chinese, English, women & men, fundamental characteristics to account for the differences in outcomes, and they keep underestimating the effect of circumstances (e.g. the debate between Carlyle and Mill).

 There is an argument that discrimination is stitched into the fabric of everyday thought: (1) masculine default in language (“he”, “guys”, “human”, “man”); (2) difference in the words used - talk about black “thugs” and white “youths”; talk about a black “ghetto” and a white “poor neighborhood”; talk about black people “looting” and white people “scavenging.”
 There was a famous case of two similar photos with different captions, though by itself it is not conclusive. http://www.snopes.com/katrina/photos/looters.asp.
 (3) results of the IAT.
 I'm not convinced that these effects have a big effect for the majority of people.